Based on HM Land Registry fees effective from 1 April 2025.

 Land Registry Fee Calculator

-What Is a UK Land Registry Fee Calculator?
+What Is a Land Registry Fee Calculator?

 -